The Stables and the Nanteos Harriers

 Above is a reconstructed drawing illustrating the Game Larder its style and location.

 Another food commodity was pigeon and dove; the Dove Cote is located behind the stable.
 It is a circular freestanding building, with hundreds of pigeonholes within.
 Doves or Pigeons would have lived in this circular building, a large entrance high up for the birds to fly in and out, There was one small door at the base for access to collect of egg and meat, and manure for the garden.
-A large ladder probably rotated around the wall to give access to the pigeonholes.
+A large ladder would have rotated around the wall to give access to the pigeonholes.

 Interior of Dove Cote